EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-iterate-and-retrieve-a-multi_index-table-based-on-secondary-index.md

 ### 2. Implement The `bysec(...)` Action

-Search the `user` name in the multi-index table using the secondary index.
+Search for the `user` name in the multi-index table using the secondary index.
 If found, print out the value of field `datum`.
 Otherwise raise and error with a custom message.
 In the contract definition add the following implementation for `print` action:

 ```cpp
 // iterates the multi-index table rows using the secondary index and prints the row's values